misaellr/n8n-application/QUICK_START.md

 ```
 1. Create DNS record for: your-domain.com
 2. Point to LoadBalancer: a1234567890.us-east-1.elb.amazonaws.com
+   (or point to one of the static Elastic IPs)
 3. Confirm DNS is configured
 4. Setup proceeds with cert-manager installation
 ```

+**Step 2: Basic Authentication Configuration**
+- After TLS (or if TLS is skipped), you're prompted to enable basic auth
+- If enabled:
+  - Auto-generates credentials (Username: `admin`, Password: 12 random chars)
+  - Stores credentials in AWS Secrets Manager at `/n8n/basic-auth`
+  - Displays credentials (you **must save them**)
+  - Creates Kubernetes Secret with bcrypt-hashed password
+  - Updates ingress with nginx basic auth annotations
+- Both HTTP and HTTPS access require basic auth (if enabled)

 ## 4. Watch the Deployment